January 1, 2012

 The adventure began today, and I was blessed to be hiking one of the most scenic sections of the Appalachian Trail that I've experienced to date.
 I've uploaded ten new photos from today's trek to my Panoramio page.
+(Sorry, link is no longer functional.)
 These are mostly shots from vistas but also of the impressive tilted monolith called Hay Rock.

 Later in the day some gnarly clouds began to roll through, and I even had enough rain to break out my rain jacket and cover my backpack with a large plastic trash bag.